Alignak-monitoring/alignak-doc/source/03_how_it_work/load_balancing.rst

 Introduction
 ------------

 We will introduce the configuration part with an example.

-We put *Scheduler* daemon in load balancing mode.
+We set the *Scheduler* daemon in load balancing mode.

-We have the daemons:
+We will distribute the following daemons on three servers:

-* *Arbiter* daemon on *ServerA* with IP 192.168.0.1
+* *Arbiter* daemon is on *ServerA* with IP 192.168.0.1
-* *Scheduler mars* on *ServerB* with IP 192.168.0.2
+* *Scheduler master* is on *ServerB* with IP 192.168.0.2
-* *Scheduler venus* on *ServerC* with IP 192.168.0.3
+* *Scheduler spare* is on *ServerC* with IP 192.168.0.3

-So, it's possible to have more than 2 *Scheduler* daemons, this example is for 2.
+**Note**: it is possible to have more than 2 *Scheduler* daemons, this example is for 2.

 First step
 ----------

-We need install Alignak on the 3 servers.
+We need to install Alignak on the 3 servers.

 Second step
 -----------

-We configure the 2 *Scheduler* daemons in *Arbiter* config on *ServerA*.
+We configure the 2 *Scheduler* daemons in the *Arbiter* configuration on *ServerA*.

-In folder etc/alignak/arbiter/daemons:
+In the folder *etc/alignak/arbiter/daemons*:

 * rename the file *scheduler-master.cfg* in *scheduler-mars.cfg*.
 In this file, define the IP of *ServerB* like::